dfki-ric-underactuated-lab/acromonk/software/python/simulation/behavior_generation/README.md

 </div>

 ## AcroMonk's Configuration for Atomic Behaviors
-The unique gripper design offers a large region of attraction, shown in orange color, for grasping a target bar and a well defined pivot point for the swing maneuvers.
-The passive gripper impose a constraint on grasping configuration, which plays a vital role in robot's final configuration.
+The unique gripper design offers a large region of attraction, shown in orange color, for grasping a target bar and a well-defined pivot point for the swing maneuvers.
+The passive gripper imposes a constraint on grasping configuration, which plays a vital role in the robot's final configuration.
 <div align="center">
 <img width="500" src="../../../../hardware/images/2d-arm-acrm-coordinate_v2.png" />
 </div>